Praneet30/CourseBuilders/README.md

 Getting Started
 1. Unzip the Project

 Unzip the downloaded file to extract the project directory.

-2. Navigate to the Project Directory cd coursebuild
+2. Navigate to the Project Directory

+cd coursebuild

 3. Install Dependencies
-Install all required dependencies using npm: npm install
+Install all required dependencies using npm

+npm install

 4. Run the Application